Reviewed by GREG KING

 Director: Sarah Polley

 Canadian actress Sarah Polley (The Sweet Hereafter, Go, etc) has always brought a fierce intelligence and compassion to her sensitive portrayals of wounded and conflicted women, and she brings the same qualities to her films behind the camera as a director interested in personal and very human stories.
 As a director she makes some interesting and challenging choices.
-Her debut feature was Away From Her, a touching drama about a woman with Alzheimer’s disease.
-Her second feature as director is Take This Waltz, a drama about a woman trapped in a rather boring marriage who decides to take a risk and add a bit of spice to her life.
-This reflective, beautifully observed and understated film explores themes of infidelity, melancholy, marriage, doubt and desire, but it does so without passing judgement on its characters.
+Away From Her was a touching drama about a woman with Alzheimer’s disease.

-Margot (played by Michelle Williams) is a freelance travel writer who is married to the dependable but boorish Lou (Seth Rogen), who is working on a cookbook on various ways to cook chicken.
-But Margot has grown a little bored with her married life and desires a bit of excitement.
-While returning from a trip researching a tourist attraction for an article she meets the handsome and charming Daniel (Luke Kirby), and enjoys a bit of harmless flirting.
-But when she learns that Daniel is a struggling artist and rickshaw driver who lives just down the road, she eventually gives into temptation.
-Their discreet affair places a strain on her marriage to Lou, who senses something is wrong.
-But Margot soon learns that all relationships, no matter how exciting in the beginning, soon settle into a routine, and complacency sets in.
+Margot (played by Michelle Williams) is a hopeful travel writer who is married to the dependable but boorish Lou (Seth Rogen), who is working on a cookbook on various ways to cook chicken.
+But Margot has grown a little bored with her married life.
+While returning from a trip she meets the handsome and charming Daniel (Luke Kirby), and enjoys a bit of harmless flirting.
+But when she learns that Daniel is a struggling artist who lives just down the road, she gives into temptation.

-There are a few contrivances and coincidences here that stretch credulity a bit – for instance, how has Margot not noticed Daniel and his rickshaw before now despite him living virtually across the road?
+There are a few contrivances and coincidences here that stretch credulity a bit – for instance, how has Margot not noticed Daniel and his rickshaw before now?

-The central trio of performances are all solid and find an emotional truth in their flawed characters.
-Williams (Brokeback Mountain, Blue Valentine, etc) continues to impress with the range of her performances, and she again lights up the screen with her natural charm and beauty.
+The central trio of performances are all solid.
+Williams continues to impress with the range of her performances, and she again lights up the screen with her natural charm and beauty.
 Margot is a fully fleshed and three-dimensional character, and Williams brings an emotional truth to her internal struggle.
-Rogen is also good in a more serious role as the boorish Lou who doesn’t quite understand Margot or her needs, and he finds a more sensitive side to his normally oafish screen persona.
-And Kirby (Halloween: Resurrection, etc) has plenty of charm and his handsome, boyish looks help explain Margot’s initial attraction.
-Comic Sarah Silverman displays a vulnerability and pain in a rare serious role as Lou’s erratic alcoholic sister Geraldine.
+Rogen is also good in a more serious role as the boorish Lou who doesn’t quite understand Margot or her needs.